Is Vaping Safe?

 At The Electronic Cigarette Company, we understand that there are a wealth of anecdotes pertaining to vaping success stories and how making the switch to electronic cigarettes has completely changed peoples lives.
 But we also know that nothing can answer the question ‘Is Vaping Safe?’ better than a credible source.

-Let’s take a look at Public Health England (PHE) and Cancer Research UK, who have both spoken out about the benefits of vaping.
+Let’s take a look at UK Health Security Agency (UKHSA) and Cancer Research UK, who have both spoken out about the benefits of vaping.

-Public Health England Conduct Ground Breaking E-cigarette Study.
+UK Health Security Agency Conduct Ground Breaking E-cigarette Study

 The report was put together and compiled by several academics, including Professor Anne McNeil from Kings College London and Professor Hajek from The London School of Medicine.